 5. E is for Egg Cartons

 Egg cartons are a readily available craft resource and probably one of the first things kids learn to upcycle at school.
 I’ve seen many fun creatures made from egg cartons.
-One of my favorite upcycles of egg cartons is into flowers.
+One of my favourite upcycles of egg cartons is into flowers.

 6. F is for Furniture and Fabric